 The scenes from the life of Jesus and that of Moses painted by Sandro Botticelli, Pietro Perugino, Domenico Ghirlandaio and Cosimo Rosselli provide additional historical background and allow for a deeper insight into this epoch.
 Michelangelo encountered these works before starting work on the vaulted ceiling of the Sistine Chapel.

 Over the centuries, a thick veil of dust and soot settled over the sculptures and paintings in the Sistine Chapel.
 Only outlines of the breathtaking frescoes on the ceiling were still recognizable.
 It was only possible to recapture their original condition by long and delicate restoration work in the 1980s and 1990s.

 Visitors to the Vatican Museums, however, are only offered an overall impression of the frescoes on the walls and ceiling.
-Michelangelo’s true masterpieces are situated at a height of 22 meters in the central vaulted ceiling of the Sistine Chapel.
+Michelangelo’s true masterpieces are situated at a height of over 70 feet / 22 meters in the central vaulted ceiling of the Sistine Chapel.
 From this distance, it is impossible to admire his wonderful legacy in all its splendor and detail.

-For the first time, the elaborate reproductions of the paintings in the exhibition “Michelangelo – A Different View” allow visitors an almost intimate closeness to the magnificent frescoes of the Florentine genius.
+Now, these elaborate reproductions of the paintings allow visitors an almost intimate closeness to the magnificent frescoes of the Florentine genius.
 The transfer of the motifs to special fabric panels has created an exceptional connection to the originals – both in the haptics and in the color rendering.
 In the process, the exhibition by no means attempted to reproduce the Sistine Chapel.
 Instead, it aimed to provide observers with a view of Michelangelo’s technique which is still setting standards today as well as to develop a very personal perspective of the depictions and intentions of the artist.